lucianmusat/mancala/README.md

 ### TODO:
  - [  ] Add a way to maintain state for each session
- - [  ] Implement an AI Player based on minimax algorithm
+ - [  ] Add client side rendering
- - [  ] Cleanup the Player classes
+ - [  ] Add a drop-down menu to chose from easy/hard AI opponents